MicrosoftDocs/SupportArticles-docs/support/azure/general/error-run-copy-activity-azure.md

 title: Error when you try to copy content to Azure
-description: This article provides a resolution for the problem that occurs when you try to copy content to Microsoft Azure by using a Java-based tool or program. ms.date: 10/22/2020 ms.prod-support-area-path: Azure/Data FactoryAzure/Data Factory/V2 - Azure-SSIS Integration Runtime
+description: This article provides a resolution for the problem that occurs when you try to copy content to Microsoft Azure by using a Java-based tool or program. ms.date: 10/22/2020 ms.prod-support-area-path: Data Factory, V2 - Azure-SSIS Integration Runtime ms.prod: azure
 ---
 # UserErrorJreNotFound error message when you run a copy activity to Azure